utkdigitalinitiatives/iiif_assemble/README.md

 ### Notes
 - This only outputs manifests and metadata fields mapped for boutique purposes.
-This is not currently intended as an access tool for all our collections in the wild.
+- This is not currently intended as an access tool for all UT Libraries' collections in the wild.
-- This currently does not create collection lists of multiple items.
+- This currently does not create collection lists of multiple manifests.
 - This generator caches a manifest for 24 Hours.
 If metadata or OBJ datastreams are updated, the directory for the manifest must be cleared at `./cache/namespace/id`

 ### To Do
-- Currently this does not map *provider* or *structure* per IIIF Presentation API 3.0 specifications.
 - Though possible at some point, this generator has no current way creating a manifest with referenced annotation lists.

 ## Requirements